Google Docs: Other functionality

-A simple find and replace tool is available.
+A simple find-and-replace tool is available.
 Google offers an extension for the Google Chrome web browser called Office editing for Docs, Sheets and Slides that enables users to view and edit Microsoft Word documents on Google Chrome via the Docs app.
 The extension can be used for opening Office files stored on the computer using Chrome, as well as for opening Office files encountered on the web (in the form of email attachments, web search results, etc.) without having to download them.
 The extension is installed on ChromeOS by default.
-Google Cloud Connect was a plug-in for Microsoft Office 2003, 2007 and 2010 that could automatically store and synchronize any Word document to Google Docs (before the introduction of Drive) in Google Docs or Microsoft Office formats.
+Google Cloud Connect was a plug-in for Microsoft Office 2003, 2007, and 2010 that could automatically store and synchronize any Word document to Google Docs (before the introduction of Drive) in Google Docs or Microsoft Office formats.
 The online copy was automatically updated each time the Microsoft Word document was saved.
 Microsoft Word documents could be edited offline and synchronized later when online.
 Google Cloud Connect maintained previous Microsoft Word document versions and allowed multiple users to collaborate by working on the same document at the same time.
 Google Cloud Connect was discontinued in April 2013 as, according to Google, Google Drive achieves all of the above tasks, "with better results".

 In January 2022, Google announced the text watermark feature to the word processor, allowing users to create or import watermarks to a document.
 In addition to text watermarks, image watermarks can also be added to the document.

+In July 2024, Google announced that Google Docs would begin fully supporting Markdown syntax.
+This built on Google's announcement in March 2022 that it had added an opt-in feature to automatically detect Markdown within Google Docs.